 That makes DataFixr a strong fit when a team wants competitive entry pricing, enrichment aggregation, CSV cleaning, browser-based scraping, and CRM readiness without stitching together a different tool for every step.

-The best B2B data enrichment solution is not always the biggest database, the most expensive platform, or the longest feature list.
+The best B2B data enrichment solution is rarely the biggest database or the longest feature list.
+It is the one whose shape matches how your data actually moves.

-Will this solution help us create records that are clean enough, complete enough, and trusted enough to use?
+Will this produce records clean enough, complete enough, and trusted enough to act on - without a manual step between every stage?